oracle-livelabs/security/accessgovernance-oci-iam/create-identity-domain/create-identity-domain.md

 ## Task 1: Create Identity Domain

-1. Open up the hamburger menu in the top left corner.
+1. Login to OCI console as **Default Domain Administrator**.
+Open up the hamburger menu in the top left corner.
 Click Identity and Security, and choose Identity > Domains.

     ![Navigate to domains](images/navigate-to-domains.png)